 Pay is one of many drivers of teacher satisfaction, most of which are interrelated.
-A recent report from Transcend, Inc consolidates the drivers of teacher satisfaction into four interrelated areas:
+A recent report from Transcend, Inc. consolidates the drivers of teacher satisfaction into four interrelated areas: claim consolidates the drivers of teacher satisfaction into four interrelated areas: